- September 25, 2020

 A young woman visits her family for the first time in four years—and accidentally infects them with COVID-19.
 Now, trapped at home in the midst of a pandemic, with her grandmother close to death, accusations and old tensions rise to the surface.
 Explore her family home, get to know her family members, and, if you’re lucky, attempt to survive the only thing more dangerous than the virus: her mother…

-- The writing is top-notch, with a well-crafted and relatable plot that resonates emotionally.
+- The writing is top-notch, with well-developed characters and relatable, emotional storylines that resonate with players.

 “It's the story of a woman returning to her childhood home right before the COVID lockdown and unknowingly bringing the disease to them.”